danrlu/covid_NGS_data_sample/README.md

 ## Mapped read file: `sample.bam`

-- To characterize an individual genome, aka to identify the mutations, we need to "compare" the sequencing reads originated from the sample genome to the reference genome.
+- To characterize an individual genome, i.e. to identify the mutations, we need to compare the sequencing reads originated from the sample genome to the reference genome.

-- Such "comparison" results in a [BAM file](https://samtools.github.io/hts-specs/SAMv1.pdf) that contains comprehensive information of how each sequencing read matches or differs from the reference genome.
+- Such a comparison results in a [BAM file](https://samtools.github.io/hts-specs/SAMv1.pdf) that contains comprehensive information about how each sequencing read matches or differs from the reference genome.

 - BAM files are binary to reduce file size, so they require special tools to open and read.

-- This is an essential intermediate step in the workflow but BAM files are usually not directly used in genomic epidemiology investigations.
+- BAM files are an essential intermediate step in the workflow, but they are usually not directly used in genomic epidemiology investigations.

 - A more concise VCF file that only contains the information about mutations can further be generated from BAM files.